 Plans must be “Hawaii-approved” or otherwise eligible

-Employees working 20+ Hours Per Week must be offered coverage
+Employees working 20 or more hours per week must be offered coverage

-The PHCA requires that employers provide health insurance coverage to employees who work an average of 20 hours or more per week, including temporary or seasonal employees.
-This differs from the ACA which only requires employers to offer coverage to employees working 30 hours or more.
+The PHCA requires that employers provide health insurance coverage to employees who work an average of 20 hours or more per week in a four-week period, including some temporary or seasonal employees.

-Employees can’t pay more than 1.5% of income
+Employees can’t pay more than 1.5% of their income

 Under the PHCA, employers can't require an employee to pay more than 1.5% of their gross monthly wages for the cost of self-only coverage.
-Due to this rule, many employers cover the full cost of premiums for employees.
+Due to this rule, many employers cover the total cost of employee premiums.

-Employers are required to cover half of premium
+Employers are required to cover half of premiums

-One of the most impactful rules states that employers are required to cover at least half of the premium for employee-only coverage.
+Employers are required to either pay the entire monthly premium for their employees or to share the cost by covering at least half of the premium for employee-only coverage.
 In other words, an employee will never be responsible for more than half of their total health insurance premium for self-only coverage.

 Premiums for dependent coverage

-In general, employers can require employees to cover 100% of the premium cost for dependents.
-In certain cases though, the employer is required to cover up to half of one dependent's coverage.
-This is a requirement when the dependent's coverage falls in the “7b” category under the law.
+Employers generally require employees to cover 100% of the premium cost for dependents with a 7(a) plan.
+In some instances, the employer is required to cover up to half of one dependent's coverage.
+This is a requirement when the dependent's coverage falls in the 7(b) category under the law6.

 Employees are required to enroll in coverage